-SLR constructed one set of mineralised wireframes for each deposit using a cut-off grade of 0.2 g/t Au based on interrogation of log histograms and probability plots of the raw assay data.
+SLR constructed one set of mineralised wireframes for each deposit using a cut-off grade of 0.1 g/t Au based on interrogation of log histograms and probability plots of the raw assay data.
 Geological interpretations of the lithological units, the geological structure, alteration and the different lodes of mineralisation were used to guide and interpret the shape of the mineralised wireframes.

 All deposits have similar styles of mineralisation which were interpreted as being comprised of north or northeast- striking lodes with striking degrees of approximately 0-15°.
-Lodes dip at varying angles of inclination and are typically between 60 and 80° for BST, BDT1 & BDT2 & BDT3 and BMT1 & BMT3.
-BST dips to the west, BDT1 & BDT2 & BDT3 dip to the east, BMT1 dips to the SE, and BMT3 dips NW.
+Lodes dip at varying angles of inclination and are typically between 60 and 80° for BMT3 towards NW.

-SLR defined a total of 276 discrete bodies for all Deposits (58 bodies for BST, 42 bodies for BDT1, 46 bodies for BDT2, 38 bodies for BDT3, 47 bodies for BMT1 and 45 bodies for BMT3) based on the orientation and shape of the mineralisation, which were further domained.
+SLR defined a total of 60 bodies for BMT3 based on the orientation and shape of the mineralisation, which were further domained.
 These domains are likely separated by interpreted fault zones identified from geophysical surveys and structural readings; the style of mineralisation appears the same between domains, however, there appears to be grade variability typical of these styles of deposits.